sait-berkeley-infosec/pynessus-api/README.rst

 to the Nessus server.
 It can be used by itself, integrated into other scripts, or used as a reference.

+*nessusapi* was recently rewriten to be more pythonic, and *nessusinterface* is now broken.
+Additionally, the tests need re-writing as the functionality they tested has since been removed.

 pynessus-api aims to support Python 2.6+ and Python 3+

 =======